chrismercredi/dashronym/README.md

 # dashronym

-dashronym creates inline glossary cards for acronyms that appear inside your Flutter text widgets.
-Authors can mark acronyms like `(SDK)` or rely on bare ALL-CAPS matches, and the extension transforms them into tappable overlays that surface full descriptions without breaking reading flow.
+dashronym adds inline glossary cards for acronyms that appear inside your Flutter text widgets.
+Authors can mark acronyms like `(SDK)` or rely on bare ALL-CAPS matches, and the package renders them as tappable overlays that show short definitions without interrupting reading.

 ## Features

 - Ready-to-use defaults with accessible semantics, keyboard support, and single-overlay focus management.
+- Polite, multi-window-safe announcements using Flutter’s latest semantics APIs (`SemanticsService.sendAnnouncement` via `View.of(context)`).
-- `Text.dashronyms()` extension that swaps matching tokens for interactive `WidgetSpan`s.
+- `Text.dashronyms()` extension for enhancing existing `Text` widgets with inline glossary tooltips.
-- `DashronymText` widget for composing standalone rich text blocks.
+- `DashronymText` widget for composing standalone rich text blocks when you want a dedicated component.
 - Configurable matching (`DashronymConfig`) with optional bare acronym detection.
 - Theme controls (`DashronymTheme`) for underline styles, hover behaviour, fade + scale animations, and width constraints with `copyWith` / `merge`.
 - Tooltip cards shrink-wrap to their content while honoring viewport, theme caps, and orientation-specific guardrails (360 px portrait / 600 px landscape) so descriptions wrap naturally without manual text measurement.